zhuangxinyu/Dynamic-SBM-by-production-technologies/README.md

 ## 2 Methodology
-Based on Dynamic DEA: A slack-based measure approach published by Tone and tsutsui [[3]](#3), we first construct a model according to the paper, and then deal with bad output by by-production method instead of considering it as free disposable inputs. we also try to calculate Malmquist-Luenberger Index to find out the efficiency change through the periods.
+We first construct a model based on Dynamic DEA: A slack-based measure approach published by Tone and tsutsui [[3]](#3), and then deal with bad output by by-production method instead of considering it as free disposable inputs.
+We also try to calculate Malmquist-Luenberger Index to find out the efficiency change through the periods.

 ### 2.1 Dynamic SBM: consider bad output as free disposable input